Welcome to today's edition of the Rush 24-7 podcast.

 I really react strongly when people politicize the service of our military people.

-But Mr. Webb stepped in it, you put a bag of manure in front of a liberal Democrat, and they are sure to step in it.
+You put a bag of manure in front of a liberal Democrat and they are sure to step in it.

-He just assumed that what he was told was true, that I called anti-war troops phony soldiers, when everybody involved in this knows full well I was talking about one genuine convicted, lying fake soldier who was undermining this mission, who was doing his best to demoralize the troops.
+He just assumed that what he was told was true, that I called anti-war troops phony soldiers, when everybody involved in this knows full well I was talking about one genuine, convicted, lying, fake soldier who was undermining this mission, who was doing his best to demoralize the troops.

 I stand up for the troops.